EvolvingSysadmin/Practicum/pages/instructions/instructions.md

 ## Downloads

-The free cybersecurity policy templates provided by this site can be [downloaded here as a single document](/templates/combined/to-contain-combined-templates.txt).
-They can also be downloaded as individual templates that are organized by the NIST Cybersecurity Framework 2.0 core functions and available here:
+The free cybersecurity policy templates provided by this site can be downloaded as individual templates that are organized by the NIST Cybersecurity Framework 2.0 core functions and available here:

 * [**Govern**](/pages/govern/govern.md): Establishes and manages the organization’s cybersecurity strategy, risk management, and resources.
 * [**Identify**](/pages/identify/identify.md): Involves understanding and managing cybersecurity risks to systems, people, assets, data, and capabilities.